 Use Case

-Unique ID: createBooking
+Unique ID: makeBooking

 Scope

 The scope of this use case is for a Client to book and edit an appointment, and for a user (Artist or Client) to delete an appointment.

 Description

 This use case describes how the Client can book and edit their appointments and for either an artist or client to delete an appointment.
 The Client can only delete their own appointments while the Artist can delete any appointments on their calendar.